odeum/odeum-app/README.md

 <AppContainer theme={theme}>
 ```

-We might provide setTheme and getTheme functions to pattern check the contents of the theme file to ensure that the objects contains the required values.
+On a later stage we might provide setTheme and getTheme functions to pattern check the contents of the theme file to ensure that the objects contains the required values.

 ## Configuration:
 All components exported from **odeum-ui** and **odeum-app** has propTypes and defaultProps.